Common Web Design Mistakes That Hurt Business Growth (And How to Fix Them)

 This is where business planning intersects with online infrastructure.
 A domain isn’t just a web address.
 It signals credibility, helps with searchability, and supports brand recall.
 So when the exact match is off the table, the next move depends on how central that name is to your business identity.

 You might find yourself weighing variations, examining country-level domains, or considering whether that .com matters.
-For some industries, it does.
-For others, not as much as you’d think.
+In this stage, it can help to generate hundreds of domain ideas fast, especially when you’re testing small tweaks that still feel true to your brand.
 Either way, knowing your options puts you back in control.

 Making the Next Move